 When and how were you diagnosed?
 Where?

-When I was 6 months old.
-They did blood test and cultures.
+When I was 6 months old, they did blood tests and cultures.
 I was diagnosed at the McCook, Nebraska Clinic.
 (Currently 150 or less reported cases)

 Did they get your diagnosis right the first time?

-How do you feel about having CEP the ups and downs?
+How do you feel about having CEP and living with the ups and downs?

-How have you managed your symptoms?
-Symptoms are any exposure to the sun or certain lights I get blisters, some big some small.
-All very painful, and then after they pop they take weeks to heal.
-Then when they do heal they leave scars that limit normal skin growth.
-Pain becomes a normal thing that I become used too and just pray it helps fast each time.
+Symptoms are any exposure to the sun or certain lights I get blisters, some big, some small.
+All are very painful, and then after they pop, they take weeks to heal.
+Then when they do heal, they leave scars that limit normal skin growth.
+Pain becomes a normal thing that I become used to and just pray it heals fast each time.
 Trying to manage it is just lots of sunscreen and coverage when in the sun.
-I believe everything happens for a reason.
-So I just take what the good lord gave me and make the best of it.
+I believe everything happens for a reason, so I just take what the good lord gave me and make the best of it.

 Have you learned anything from having a rare disease?

 CEP has taught me to take this disease seriously.
-I wish I would of been more protected when I was younger age and not been so stubborn when putting on sunscreen, long sleeved shirts, hats and so on.
+I wish I would have been more protected when I was younger age and not been so stubborn when putting on sunscreen, long-sleeved shirts, hats and so on.
 I seem to learn something new every day.

 They have treated me with antibiotics for infections from my sores.
 They have had me use steroid creams for my sores.
-Really that about it.
-This disease did attack one of my eyes.
-Which I now don't have much vision left in.
-Also caused a small hole in that eye.
+Really that's about it.
+This disease did attack one of my eyes, in which I now don't have much vision left.
+CEP also caused a small hole in that eye.
 I see an eye specialist regularly.
-They put glue in the hole and a contact over to keep it stable.
-My doctors have been supportive and helpful with everything that comes with it.
+They put glue in the hole and a contact over it to keep it stable.
+My doctors have been supportive and helpful with everything that comes with living with CEP.

-In try to keep busy.
-Working hard is always been a big part of my family's way of life.
-I try my best to continue to help family and friends with what I am limited too.
+I try to keep busy.
+Working hard has always been a big part of my family's way of life.
+I try my best to continue to help family and friends with what I am limited to.
 I try to help at the farm or the family car dealership when I can.

 Are you Married & do you have children & how has this impacted you in any way?

-I am happily married since 2011, since then we have two beautiful children.
-A boy Brayden who is 2 1/2 and a girl Brylee who is 1 1/2.
+I am happily married since 2011.
+Since then, we have had two beautiful children.
+A boy Brayden who is 2 ½, and a girl Brylee who is 1 1/2.
 They are my reason for living.
-I love then so much.
-There are some thing that limit me to my husband and father duties.
-With my hand’s being so small and sore (my hands are ½ the size of a normal persons due to the severe scaring) it’s hard for me to change diapers, simple stuff like that.
-I can't play with them outside on a nice day for a very long period of time like I would like to be able too.
+I love them so much.
+There are some things that limit me to my husband and father duties.
+With my hands being so small and sore (my hands are ½ the size of a normal person due to the severe scarring) it’s hard for me to change diapers, simple stuff like that.
+I can't play with them outside on a nice day for a very long period of time like I would like to be able to.

-If Holly would like to comment, how do you feel about Justin as a husband and father and how does he handle the CEP daily?
+If your wife, Holly, would like to comment, how would you describe Justin as a husband and father, and how does he handle the CEP daily?

 He is an amazing husband and an even more amazing dad.
 There are some things that limit him.
-But we are aright with that.
+But we are all right with that.
 I understand and try to help him in every way possible to make things easier on him.
 He has good days and bad days.
-He does not shoe to anyone else how much pain he might be in.
-But when it is just the two of us he is able to open up some more.
-He is a very positive attitude about it all.
-Some days he may be in enough pain he stays in bed all day.
-But the next he is ready to go.
+He does not show anyone else how much pain he might be in.
+But when it is just the two of us, he is able to open up some more.
+He has a very positive attitude about it all.
+Some days he may be in enough pain that he stays in bed all day.
+But the next day, he is ready to go.
 The kids and I love him so much.

-What encouragement would you give to others that have CEP and why raise awareness?
+What encouragement would you give to others with CEP, and why raise awareness?

 All I can say is words of encouragement.
 Don't take life for granted.
 Take your disease seriously and take the needed precautions no matter how much it sucks.
 Keep positive and have faith.
-There will be good and bad days but how you react to it is your choice.
-So stay positive and live life to the fullest.
-It is very important to spread awareness so that other’s may understand.
-The more people and doctors that know more about it they can understand to make it easier on me and ways to help.
+There will be good and bad days, but how you react to it is your choice.
+So, stay positive and live life to the fullest.
+It is very important to spread awareness so that others may understand.
+With more people and doctors that know about it, they can understand and make it easier on me and find ways to help.

 If the APF has helped you at any given point, how have they helped you?

 Thank you Justin for sharing your life with CEP!
-Holly Thank you for raising awareness and your support to your husband and to the American Porphyria Foundation.
+Holly, Thank you for raising awareness and your support to your husband and the American Porphyria Foundation.
 For a description of CEP click here.